ved-mohan/InvestingInPublicSchools/README.md

 #### Unsupervised
 **Gaussian Mixture Models** (GMM) were created on each of the four coefficients.

 ![Image IS](IS.png)
 ![Image PP&E](PP&E.png)
 ![Image PPIS](PPIS.png)
 ![Image PPSS](PPSS.png)

+In these first two images, we see a clear clustering to the right of large income/spending states.
+These states, such as Texas California and New York, are not necessarrily wildly different in average score performance, but form a cluster of their own simply from sheer size which inflates their total spending.

+On the other hand, these per pupil metrics do not trend towards groups that are solely "small state versus large state" clusters.
+You can see that both of these graphs have clusters that seem to take Overall Average score into account.

 ### Conclusion